Fourth Grade, Sports Science Science Projects (11 results)

 Top athletes and coaches use a whole lot of science and engineering to improve performance and increase the chances of winning.
 Technologies like better tennis rackets, sleeker running and swimming outfits, and aerodynamic soccer balls, mean that current athletes are breaking world records left and right.
 Add to that better nutrition and science-based training regimes and you have an era of amazing athletes!
-Explore one of our sports science projects to see how science and engineering impact your favorite sport.
+Explore how science and engineering impact your favorite sport.

 Mike Powell of the United States currently holds the world record for the long jump at 8.95 meters, which is almost 30 feet!
 How did he jump so far?
 In this experiment, learn how a long jumper uses momentum from running to jump farther than the competition.
 Read more